matthewwithanm/grunt-jinja/README.md

 A an array of paths in which your templates can be found.
 If not provided, this will default to the "templates" directory at the same level as your Gruntfile.

+#### options.contextRoot
+Type: `String`
+Default value: `path.join(process.cwd(), 'template-context')`

+The directory in which your template context files can be found. grunt-jinja will look in this directory to find JSON documents or node modules that correspond to your template names and use them for that template.
+For example, if you use a template "products/phones.html", you can create a "products/phones.json" or "products/phones.js" file in the context root and it will be used as context when rendering the template.
+To add context to all of your templates, create an "_all.json" or "_all.js" file in the context root.

 ### Other options

 Other options are passed directly to the [nunjucks environment object][1].